bioinformaticswoman/RNA-seq-analysis/README.md

 <img width="2400" height="2700" alt="top_30_gene_heatmap" src="https://github.com/user-attachments/assets/3d57c405-0633-4205-beb6-7b767019ce7d" />
 Heatmap of the top 30 differentially expressed genes

+The PCA plot showed clear separation between mock and SARS-CoV-2 infected cornea samples along PC1, which explained 64% of the total variance.
+This indicates that infection status is a major source of variation in the dataset.
+One mock sample showed additional separation along PC2, suggesting some sample-level variability.
+However, the heatmap of the top 30 differentially expressed genes showed clear clustering by condition and distinct expression patterns between mock and infected samples.
+Together, these plots support the reliability of the differential expression results.

 ## Visualizations
 The project generates the following visualizations: